Elderly man playing guitar for a delighted older woman.

 Diet and stress have been long thought to be primary causes of the disease, but an exact cause is unknown.
 In most cases, a family history of ulcerative colitis will contribute to susceptibility.

 Colorectal Surgeon Aaron B. Parrish, MD is board-certified by the American Board of Colon and Rectal Surgery and the American Board of Surgery.
-He has extensive experience diagnosing and treating ulcerative colitis.
-If you’re experiencing symptoms of ulcerative colitis in the San Jose area, call Dr. Parrish today to schedule an appointment at (408) 358-2868.
+Dr. Parrish and Dr. Asya Ofshteyn have extensive experience diagnosing and treating ulcerative colitis.
+If you’re experiencing symptoms of ulcerative colitis in the San Jose area, call San Jose Colorectal today to schedule an appointment at (408) 478-6750.

 What Are the Symptoms of Ulcerative Colitis?